PieceMaker/max-inscribed-circle/README.md

 This library takes a GeoJSON feature with Polygon geometry and returns the centroid of the maximum-radius inscribed circle as a GeoJSON feature with Point geometry.

-This library uses browserify build a browser-ready version of this library.
+This library uses browserify to build a browser-ready version of this library.
 This version is included in the `dist/` directory.

 It is important to note that due to the underlying `turf` dependencies, this library has been written to work primarily with `(lat,lon)` coordinates.
 If the polygon is in a known projection then it is recommended you transform it to `WGS84 (EPSG:4326)`.
 The `reproject` and `pro4` libraries on NPM are good for this.